JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 In Kotlin 1.8.0, an error is introduced when using old configuration names in hard-coded strings.

 For more information, see the [corresponding issue in YouTrack](https://youtrack.jetbrains.com/issue/KT-35916/).

+## Gradle properties for hierarchical support

+<anchor name="deprecate-hmpp-properties"></anchor>

+**What's changed?**

+Throughout its evolution, Kotlin Multiplatform was gradually introducing the support for hierarchical structure, an ability to have intermediate source sets between the common source set `commonMain` and any platform-specific one, for example, `jvmMain`.

+For the transition period, while the toolchain wasn't stable enough, a couple of Gradle properties were introduced, allowing granular opt-ins and opt-outs.

+Since Kotlin 1.6.20, the hierarchical structure support has been enabled by default.
+However, these properties were kept for opting out in case of blocking issues.
+After processing all the feedback, we're now starting to phase out those properties completely.

+The following properties are now deprecated and will be removed in Kotlin 1.9.0:

+* `kotlin.internal.mpp.hierarchicalStructureByDefault`
+* `kotlin.mpp.enableCompatibilityMetadataVariant`
+* `kotlin.mpp.hierarchicalStructureSupport`
+* `kotlin.mpp.enableGranularSourceSetsMetadata`

+**What's the best practice now?**

+* Remove these properties from your `gradle.properties` and `local.properties` files.
+* Avoid setting them programmatically in the Gradle build scripts or your Gradle plugins.
+* In case deprecated properties are set by some third-party Gradle plugin used in your build, ask the plugin maintainers not to set these properties.

+As the default behavior of the Kotlin toolchain doesn't include such properties since 1.6.20, we don't expect any serious impact from removing them.
+Most possible consequences will be visible immediately after the project rebuild.

+If you're a library author and want to be extra safe, check that consumers can work with your library.

+**When do the changes take effect?**

+In 1.8.20, the Kotlin Gradle plugin shows a warning if the build sets these properties.
+Starting with Kotlin 1.9.0, the properties are silently ignored.

+In the unlikely case you face some problems after removing these properties, create an issue in [YouTrack](https://kotlin.in/issue).